 - This also sometimes—depending on the construction of the range—add to the pleasures of a trip to a firing range, and increase your appreciation of ear protection.note

-- In this video, the AR-15 is firing with a "pip-pip-pip" sound like a BB gun, and then the shooter fires his old Mosin-Nagant rifle, which makes a loud "BOOM!" and scares the man with the AR-15.
+- In this video, an AR-15 is firing off-screen with slightly-quieter "crack-crack-crack", and then the shooter fires his old Mosin-Nagant rifle, which makes a much louder "BOOM!", enough to scare the man with the AR-15.

 - Some video game studios have actually used live-fire recordings, among other things to create their gunsounds.
 However, in some making-of videos on special-editions DVD's of the games, the gunfire in game is nothing like the live-fire recording.